Events, groups and seminars

 The Department of Computer Science and Software Engineering offers a range of opportunities to get involved with events, seminars and groups.

 During semesters we run regular seminars.
 Speakers include staff members, postgraduate students and visitors from outside the University.
-Check the seminars timetable at the bottom of the department's main page for up-to-date information about the next seminar.
+Check the seminars timetable for up-to-date information about the next seminar.

 Follow us online